soulform/vertex-gcp-proxy/README.md

 *   If gRPC connections fail, ensure the target address (`hostname:443`) is correct, TLS credentials are used, and the `x-api-key` metadata is being sent.
 *   Check server logs for API key validation errors or issues calling the Vertex AI API.

+## Alternative Architecture Considered: API Gateway with gRPC Passthrough

+While the `main` branch connects gRPC clients directly to the Cloud Run service for potentially better streaming performance, an attempt was made to reintroduce API Gateway in front of the gRPC backend.
+This was explored primarily to leverage API Gateway features like rate limiting, managed monitoring, and potentially avoiding the `allUsers` invoke permission on Cloud Run (by having the Gateway authenticate to an internal Cloud Run service using its service account).

+The goal was **native gRPC passthrough**: `Client (gRPC) -> API Gateway -> Cloud Run (gRPC)`.

+However, configuring API Gateway for this pattern proved problematic:

+1.  **Initial OpenAPI Attempt:** Using a minimal OpenAPI specification to define the Cloud Run gRPC backend resulted in `404 Not Found` errors from API Gateway, indicating it couldn't route the specific gRPC method paths (e.g., `/vertexproxy.VertexProxy/Chat`) based solely on the OpenAPI definition.
+2.  **gRPC Service Config Attempt:** Switching the Terraform configuration (`google_api_gateway_api_config`) to use the `grpc_services` block (with a proto descriptor set and a `grpc_service_config.yaml`) also failed during Terraform deployment.
+Errors indicated issues with missing backend rules or duplicate configuration source paths, suggesting that native gRPC passthrough configured this way is either unsupported or requires a more complex, non-obvious setup.

+**Transcoding Alternative:** The standard, documented approach for API Gateway with gRPC backends is HTTP/JSON transcoding (`Client (HTTP) -> API Gateway -> Cloud Run (gRPC)`).
+This was not pursued in the `main` branch because:
+    a) It might reintroduce the streaming buffering issues that the switch to native gRPC aimed to solve.
+    b) It requires clients to use HTTP/SSE again, reverting the client-side implementation.

+**Conclusion:** Due to the configuration difficulties with native gRPC passthrough, the `main` branch retains the direct Cloud Run connection.
+This prioritizes the direct gRPC communication path at the expense of built-in API Gateway features.

+**The code demonstrating the attempt to configure API Gateway with the `grpc_services` block (Point 2 above) can be found in the `feat/api-gateway` branch.**

 ## Future Improvements

 *   Integrate **Google Secret Manager** for `EXPECTED_API_KEY`.